-Learning Outcomes The learner will: Assessment Criteria The learner can: Know the structure and working patterns 1.1.
+Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Know the structure and working patterns 1.1.
 Describe types of organisations operating in the business and administration sector. of the business and administration 1.2.
-Describe key job roles in the business and administration sector. sector 1.3.
+Describe key job roles in the business and administration sector. sector.
+1.3.
 Describe the working patterns in the business and administration sector.
 2. Know about different types of career opportunities 2.1 Describe different types of career opportunities in the business and administration sector. available in the business and administration sector.
 2.2 Identify different types of organisations that offer career opportunities in the business and administration sector.
-2.3.
-Identify current skills and how they relate to skills needed to work in the business and administration sector.
+2.3 Identify current skills and how they relate to skills needed to work in the business and administration sector.

-- 3. Be able to develop and demonstrate an appropriate skill in the business and administration sector - Choose an appropriate skill to develop.
-3.1 - 3.2.
-Make necessary preparations to develop the skill. - 3.3.
-Demonstrate the chosen skill appropriately. - 3.4.
-Identify when to use the chosen skill in future situations.
+3. Be able to develop and 3.1 Choose an appropriate skill to develop. demonstrate an appropriate skill in the business 3.2 Make the necessary preparations to develop the skill. and administration 3.3 Demonstrate the chosen skill appropriately. sector.
+3.4 Identify when to use the chosen skill in future situations.